seqeralabs/nf-tower-aws/forge/README.md

 Tower Forge automates the configuration of [AWS Batch](https://aws.amazon.com/batch/) compute environments and queues required for the deployment of Nextflow pipelines.

-To enable this feature Tower require the permissions listed in [this policy](forge-policy.json) file.
+To enable this feature Tower requires the permissions listed in [this policy](forge-policy.json) file.

-Attach the policy to the AWS user account associatedto your Tower configuration, as described below:
+Attach the policy to the AWS user account associated to your Tower configuration as described below:

 1) Open the AWS [IAM console](https://console.aws.amazon.com/iam/home)
 2) Select *Users* on the left menu